 Make the ultimate comfort food for your family: Homemade Shepherd’s Pie (or Cottage Pie) with ground beef – simple, yummy and easy to make.

-Me, obsessing over comfort food?
-Comfort food like those perfect mashed potatoes I shared last week topping off homemade shepherd’s pie?
+Is there anything better than comfort food?
+Maybe the kind of comfort food like those perfect mashed potatoes I shared last week?

 It might we worth telling you right now that the technical term for this recipe is actually cottage pie (made with ground beef) and not authentic shepherd’s pie (made with ground lamb).